The Society has some 60 titles in its current Publications List.

 Our series of Mitcham Histories, by Eric Montague, is also printed professionally in paperback.
 All 14 volumes have now been completed, the final volume also incorporating a Series Index.
 Each volume covers one area of Mitcham.

 Our series of Local History Notes is also in A4 format, and consists mainly of original sources, including editions of important documentary sources and also the very popular reminiscences of local residents.
+The latest title is Bruce Bendell’s Motspur Park and West Barnes Memories 1920 to 1947.

 The Publications Secretary is grateful to the Society for allowing him to publicise his privately published booklets in the series Discovering the Past, covering Lower Morden & Morden Park, and West Barnes & Cannon Hill.